 Learn about the strengths and weaknesses of different types of studies.

 Study selection criteria: Randomized controlled trials with at least 100 participants and meta-analyses.

-Table note: These studies looked at different chemotherapy drug regimens, so results cannot be compared directly to one another.
-However, for each study, the neoadjuvant and adjuvant chemotherapy drug regimens are the same.
+Table note: These studies looked at different chemotherapy drug regimens, so results can't be compared directly to one another.
+However, for each study, the neoadjuvant and adjuvant (after surgery) chemotherapy drug regimens are the same.

 Study Population(number of participants)

 Survival and Rate of Lumpectomy with Neoadjuvant Chemotherapy